-- The award winner must demonstrate future interest in commercializing the product.
+- The awarded winner must demonstrate future interest in commercializing the product.

 - CIFT will be permitted to promote the winner in various publications and at events, as appropriate.

-Technical and business development assistance to help advance a product to the marketplace
+Technical and business development assistance to help advance the winning product to the marketplace.

-Production of product to be used for consumer feedback.
+Assistance with production of samples to be used for consumer and buyer feedback.

-Provide contact information for label design, packaging, and ingredient sources
+Assist with information for trademark, copyright, label design, packaging and ingredient sourcing.